mohtareq/crwn-ecom/README.md

    - Secure firebase, and add Cart to firestore to check cart when user sign in

-   --- To more in redux: https://hackmd.io/qKydh-a7Qomn7kUGpLoqYg
+   --- for more information in redux: https://hackmd.io/qKydh-a7Qomn7kUGpLoqYg